-6.8 What steps are being taken to implement the OECD's Action Plan on Base Erosion and Profit-Shifting (BEPS), in particular Actions 6 and 7?
+6.8 What steps are being taken to implement the OECD's Action Plan on Base Erosion and Profit-Shifting (BEPS), in particular Actions 6 and 7, insofar as they affect Alternative Investment Funds' operations?

-Please note that Angola is not an OECD member state country.
+Please note that Angola is not an OECD member country.
 Despite this, we are not aware of any initiative from the Angolan Tax Authorities regarding this subject.